clublettreurs/cure-script/config/docs/en/87-japanese-structure-inverted-strange-life-of-しか.md

 ![](../media/image1029.webp)

 ::: info
-It should simply select the relevance that **no other Sakura / no other people** are there.* ---
+It should simply select the relevance that **no other Sakura / no other people** are there.
 :::

 **So <code>しか</code> inverts the selection, but it's also** **what you might call a <code>smart invert</code>: it selects for relevance.**

 ## しか in sentences with が-marked subject